Conservatory Teaching Artists

 Erin McNally

 McNally is an accomplished actor, vocalist and educator.
-Erin has been inspiring young actors at SCR for almost twenty years, including musical/co-direction of the last fifteen Summer Players’ shows and the creation of musical theatre classes for the advanced teen students and Summer Acting Workshop.
-Armed with a BA in acting and musical theatre from California State University, Fullerton, Erin was a guest vocalist at the Hollywood Bowl for 13 years and has sang backup for such greats as Patti LuPone, Kenny Loggins, and Kristen Chenoweth.
+She has been inspiring young actors at SCR for almost twenty years, including musical/co-direction of the last fifteen Summer Players’ shows and the creation of musical theatre classes for the advanced teen students and Summer Acting Workshop.
+Armed with a BA in acting and musical theatre from California State University, Fullerton, McNally was a guest vocalist at the Hollywood Bowl for 13 years and has sang backup for such greats as Patti LuPone, Kenny Loggins, and Kristen Chenoweth.
 She has been a guest artist for the LA Musical Theatre Guild, as well as the Humana Theatre Festival in Barcelona, Spain.
 Aside from her extensive concert and cabaret credits, favorite roles include Little Red in Into the Woods, Amy in Company, and the soloist for Video Games Live.
-When she is not performing, Erin shares her passion for acting, musical theatre at Disneyland, where she is a teaching artist for the Disney Imagination Campus.
+When she is not performing, McNally shares her passion for acting, musical theatre at Disneyland, where she is a teaching artist for the Disney Imagination Campus.

 Martin Noyes

-Noyes is from Irvine, California where he works as an actor, teacher, and fight director.
+Noyes is from Irvine, California, where he works as an actor, teacher, and fight director.
 His most recent Fight Directing work was Oliver Twist, Lie of the Mind, The Mexican Play, Carousel, Dead Man’s Cell Phone, Macbeth, ART, Anon, Fahrenheit 451, IMPROV!, 3 Musketeers, A Midsummer Night’s Dream, Two Gentlemen of Verona, Julius Caesar, Indian Summer, and Hamlet at Savannah College of Art and Design in Savannah, GA.
 At the Chance Theater, in Southern California: Shakespeare’s R and J, Big Love, Cabaret, Never in my Lifetime, Hot n’ Throbbing, and A Christmas Story.
 Noyes also has worked at South Coast Repertory fight directing such shows as Hitchcock Blonde, The Further Adventures of Hedda Gabler, Ridiculous Fraud (with Sharon Ott,) Bach at Leipzig, Nothing Sacred and System Wonderland.
 At Shakespeare Santa Cruz: King Lear, As You Like It, and Pygmalion.
 He is a Certified Teacher in the art of Stage Combat through the Society of American Fight Directors and has been fight directing for 32 years.
 He received his BFA from Southern Oregon University and his MFA from the University of Alabama, both in Theater with an emphasis in performance.
 Noyes is the founder and CEO of ADVENTURE THEATER LLC, which is an interactive theatrical experience.
 He is also an avid gamer and Dungeon Master.

 Jasmine O'Hea